Torus fibrations and localization of index III: Localization of equivariant Riemann-Roch numbers

 \begin{remark} The argument in this subsection implies that Theorem~\ref{equiv[Q,R]=0} holds in the case that $M$ is not necessarily closed.
 Let $(M,\omega)$ be a prequantized symplectic manifold with prequantizing line bundle $(L,\nabla)$.
 We do not assume that $M$ is closed.
 Let $G$ be the circle group $S^1$ and $K$ a compact Lie group.
 Suppose that $G\times K$ acts effectively on $(M,\omega)$ and the $G\times K$-action on $M$ lifts to $L$ preserving $\nabla$ and the Hermitian metric of $L$.
 We assume that the corresponding moment map $\mu_G$ of the $G$-action is a proper map and $0$ is its regular value.
 Suppose that there is a $G$-invariant open subset $V$ of $M$ such that the complement $M\setminus V$ is a compact neighborhood of $\mu_G^{-1}(0)$ and the image $\mu_G(M\setminus V)$ does not contain any non-zero integral point.
 Under the above assumptions we have the equivariant index $RR_{G\times K}(M,V,L)$.
 As in the same way in the proof of Lemma~\ref{localization} and by Lemma~\ref{local model-acyclic system}, we have where $M_G$ is the symplectic reduction of $M$ at 0 and $L_G$ is the induced prequantizing line bundle on $M_G$.
 Note that since $\mu_G$ is proper $M_G$ is a closed symplectic orbifold.

-On the other hand, when $M$ is not necessarily compact, Vergne \cite{Vergne3} formulated a version of quantization conjecture for general compact Lie group $G$ in terms of transversally elliptic operator \cite{Atiyah1}, which is proved by Ma and Zhang \cite{Ma-Zhang} and Tian and Zhang \cite{Tian-Zhang2}.
-We expect that there is a relation between our $G$-invariant index $RR_K^G(M,V,L)$ and the index of the transversally elliptic operator for the case of torus action.
-We, however, do not know the precise relation. \end{remark}
+On the other hand, when $M$ is not necessarily compact, Vergne \cite{Vergne3} formulated a version of quantization conjecture for general compact Lie group $G$ in terms of transversally elliptic operator \cite{Atiyah1}.
+The conjecture was proved by Ma and Zhang \cite{Ma-Zhang}, and Paradan \cite{Paradan2} gave a new proof of it.
+In \cite{Hajime} the author gave a formulation of a variant of $S^1$-equivariant index for non-compact symplectic manifold in the context of this paper.
+The $S^1$-equivariant index coincides with the transverse index for proper moment map without critical points.
+If the moment map is not proper, then, they however do not coincide in general.
+See \cite{Hajime} for details. \end{remark}